Deformations of rational curves in positive characteristic: Introduction

+\begin{rem} By a theorem of Mac Lane \cite{MacLane}, a field extension $L/K$ in characteristic $p>0$ is separable if and only if $L\otimes_KK^{1/p}$ is a field. \end{rem}

-The main reason why a naive generalization of Theorem \ref{MainTheorem1} to higher dimensions is false has to do with the characteristic-$p$ phenomenon of the existence of fibrations between smooth varieties, whose geometric generic fiber is not reduced as in \cite{MoriSaito, Sato:Uniruled, Schroeer:Nagoya}.
-We refer to Section \ref{subsec:higher dimensional counter-examples} for details.
+\begin{rem} If $\dim(X) \geq 3$, the condition (iii) is really necessary; see Proposition \ref{Proposition:CounterexampleHigherDimension}.
+It is related to the characteristic-$p$ phenomenon of the existence of fibrations between smooth varieties, whose geometric generic fiber is not reduced as in \cite{MoriSaito, Sato:Uniruled, Schroeer:Nagoya}. \end{rem}